funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--link "something"`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Download and test the given file.
+    Download and test the a hosted file for domains inside it.
+You can download remotely hosted files over http(s)?.
+The test will then be performed as if it was your local `/etc/hosts`

+    You can do the same with the `-f` switch

 Want to test a raw link?
 This argument will download and test the given raw link.